frederic-perez/AmE-dictionary/data/idioms.md

 __head-spinning__ :two: Incredible, overwhelming.
 __head-to-head__ :two: Describing a one-on-one matchup or comparison.
 __head-to-toe__
-__heads up__ :four: __2__ _n_ A preliminary notice, especially of future difficulty, trouble, or danger; a warning.
+__heads up__ :five: __2__ _n_ A preliminary notice, especially of future difficulty, trouble, or danger; a warning.
 Often hyphenated. _Make sure everyone gets the heads-up about the inspection tomorrow morning.
 We don’t want anyone coming in unprepared._ _Thanks for giving me the heads up._
 __headspinning__ :two: (head-spinning) Incredible, overwhelming.
 __hear a pin drop, one/you could__ :two: Complete silence.
 __hear crickets__ To receive no response or reaction at all from someone else, typically indicating displeasure or disapproval. _I thought my book was going to be a huge hit, but I heard crickets when I showed it to my publisher._